 Selling cars is a surprisingly great line of business to be in.
 If you are currently living in California and have been considering this career path, you aren’t alone.
-Unfortunately, the path to obtaining a car dealer license in the state isn’t always clear.
-What kind of licenses do you need?
-What qualifications are required to obtain a license?
-More importantly, how can you ensure that you are in compliance?
+This information below can help you learn how to get a car auction license in California.
 In this post, we will discuss the basics of obtaining a car dealer license in the state of California.
 This will also permit you to bid in Dealer Auto Auctions in California that are for dealers only — sometimes, people refer to them as auction licenses.

 Choose The Right Kind of License